544th Intelligence, Surveillance and Reconnaissance Group: History

 The next designation was as the 544th Aerospace Reconnaissance Technical Wing when it was redesignated on 1 January 1963.
 It was assigned directly to Strategic Air Command.
 In Vietnam, the Boeing RC-135C reconnaissance aircraft, equipped with the ASD-1 reconnaissance system, a number of programmable SIGINT receivers, created much of the 544th Wing's work, an activity known as 'Finder'.

-Personnel from the 544th Air Reconnaissance Technical Wing at Offutt AFB, then the highest-level strategic planning office in the U.S. Air Force, have corroborated reports that the Israeli Defense Forces knew they were attacking an American ship during the 1967 USS Liberty incident.
+Personnel from the 544th Air Reconnaissance Technical Wing at Offutt AFB, then the highest-level strategic planning office in the U.S. Air Force, have corroborated reports that the Israel Defense Forces knew they were attacking an American ship during the 1967 USS Liberty incident.
 Captain Steve Forslund, an intelligence analyst, recalled: "The ground control station stated that the target was American and for the aircraft to confirm it.
 The aircraft did confirm the identity of the target as American, by the American flag.
 The ground control station ordered the aircraft to attack and sink the target and ensure they left no survivors.
 [I remembered] the obvious frustration of the controller over the inability of the pilots to sink the target quickly and completely.
 He kept insisting the mission had to sink the target, and was frustrated with the pilots' responses that it didn't sink."
 He wasn't the only member of his unit to have read the transcripts: "Everybody saw these."
 His recollections are supported by 2 other USAF intelligence specialists who were working in separate locations.
 One is James Ronald Gotcher, who was then serving with the Air Force Security Service's 6924th Security Squadron (an adjunct of the National Security Agency at Son Tra in Vietnam): "It was clear that the Israeli aircraft were being vectored directly at USS Liberty.
 Later, around the time Liberty got off a distress call, the controllers seemed to panic and urged the aircraft to 'complete the job' and get out of there."
 Captain Richard Block, an Air Force intelligence officer in Crete who commanded more than 100 analysts and cryptologists monitoring Middle Eastern communications as part of the 6931st Security Group, has also confirmed that radio transcripts proved the Israelis knew they were striking a U.S. ship: "[The transcripts] were teletypes, way beyond Top Secret.
 Some of the pilots did not want to attack.
 The pilots said, 'This is an American ship.
 Do you still want us to attack?'
 And ground control came back and said, 'Yes, follow orders.'"
 Gotcher and Forslund agreed with Block that a transcript published by The Jerusalem Post was not the same one they saw.
 Gotcher noted, "There is simply no way that [the Post's transcript is] the same as what I saw.
 More to the point, for anyone familiar with air-to-ground [communications] procedures, that simply isn't the way pilots and controllers communicate."
 Block observed that, "the fact that the Israeli pilots clearly identified the ship as American and asked for further instructions from ground control appears to be a missing part of that Jerusalem Post article."